 Everyone and their cousin is talking about personality theory on Tumblr and Pinterest, which is why it’s easy to write it off as just another pop psychology fad.
 While learning personality theory certainly isn’t for everyone, many individuals, businesses, and communities have benefited greatly from exploring this approach to understanding themselves and the people around them.
-If you think you’re one of those people, here are ten excellent books that give a broad overview of some of the most popular personality theories.
+If you think you’re one of those people, here are ten excellent books on personality types that give a broad overview of some of the most popular personality theories.

 The Myers-Briggs Type Indicator or MBTI is personality test that sorts people into one of sixteen types.
 Each type is a combination of four letters: E for extrovert or I for introvert, S for sensor or N for intuitive, F for feeler or T for thinker, and P for perceiver or J for judger.
 This theory, created by Katherine Cook Briggs and her daughter, Isabel Briggs Myers, is based on Jung’s cognitive functions theory.
 There are a few different interpretations of the theory out there, each coming from a different angle.

 What Type Am I?
 Discover Who You Really Are by Renee Baron